red-hat-storage/rhcephpkg/README.rst

 Developing rhcephpkg
 --------------------

-See ``HACKING.rst`` to get started with running rhcephpkg directly from Git.
+See `HACKING <HACKING.rst>`_ to get started with running rhcephpkg directly from Git.

-See ``RELEASING.rst`` to walk through publishing new rhcephpkg versions.
+See `RELEASING <RELEASING.rst>`_ to walk through publishing new rhcephpkg versions.

 TODO
 ----